Map is based on OpenLayers. The element can be integrated via the content section.

 The field max.
-Extent (3) states the max. zoomable extent of the map application.
+Extent (3) states the maximum zoomable extent of the map application.
 If there is data outside of the extent, it cannot be seen by the frontend user.
-The field start Extent (4) refers to the extent of the map that is visible when the application is launched in the browser (in the example the city of Bonn).
+The field start Extent (4) refers to the extent of the map that is visible when the application is started in the browser (in the example the city of Bonn).
+Furthermore, the field scales (csv) (6) defines the scales that are usable in the application.
+It is possible to switch between the defined scales with Scale Selector or Navigation Toolbar (Zoombar).
+Fixed zoom steps (5) were deactivated in the example.
+That means it is possible to display undefined zoom levels via mouse scrolling.

 Controlling by URL-parameters¶